Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Diggs' 49 receiving yards per game in his four matchups against the Chiefs are 22.5 fewer than his over/under for Sunday's game.
+- In his four matchups against the Chiefs, Diggs' 49 receiving yards average is 22.5 less than his over/under for Sunday's game (71.5).

-- Diggs has caught a touchdown pass versus the Chiefs once, but did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Chiefs date back to 2016.